 Two doses of the lepto vaccine are required, given a month apart, then a six-monthly or yearly booster.
-There are multiple strains of the leptospirosa bacteria; my dog was given a combined vaccine against Leptospira Copenhagi and the unrelated canine coronavirus.
+Note that there are two different strains of the leptospirosa bacteria present in Australia – one in NSW and Victoria (Leptospira Copenhagi) and another in Queensland and the NT (Leptospira Australis).

 Be Aware of Ehrlichiosis

 Another disease that has had recent outbreaks in Australia is Ehrlichiosis.
 This tick-borne disease is spread by the brown dog tick and can be fatal if left untreated.
 It is one of the diseases dogs are tested for when they are being imported to Australia.

 This disease was first detected in dogs in the East Kimberley region in May 2020.
 Since then, additional cases have been recorded throughout northern Western Australia, plus the Northern Territory and northern South Australia, and most recently Mt Isa in Western Queensland.
 By the time you read this, the range may have expanded further.

 There was previously a requirement to report the movement of dogs out of the Kimberley region of WA into southern WA, but this no longer applies.
 However, dogs being taken to Tasmania need to have a declaration signed that they have been checked for ticks.